magento/devdocs/src/live-search/install.md

    Elasticsearch continues to manage search requests from the storefront while the Live Search service synchronizes the catalog data and indexes products in the background.

-1. Configure your [API keys](#configuring-api-keys) and [connect](#synchronizing-catalog-data) the synchronized catalog data.
+1. Configure your [API keys](#configure-api-keys) and [connect](#synchronize-catalog-data) the synchronized catalog data.

-1. To make facets available as filters in the storefront, add at least one [facet](https://docs.magento.com/user-guide/live-search/facets-add.html) that meets the [required settings](https://docs.magento.com/user-guide/live-search/facets.html) for attribute storefront properties.
+1. To make facets available as filters in the storefront, add at least one [facet](https://docs.magento.com/user-guide/live-search/facets-add.html) that meets the [required settings](https://docs.magento.com/user-guide/live-search/facets.html).

    You should be able to add facets after `cron` runs the product and attribute feeds and exports attribute metadata to Live Search services.